callumrollo/callumrollo.github.io/content/pages/open.md

 ----------------------------------

+### Hosted 2025

+- Birte for ~ 10 days for Theo's graduation
+- Pete for another summer adventure - 5 nights
+- Asmara's friends Elise and Holden for 4 nights including Way out West
+- Natalia and Erik for midsommar - 2 nights
+- Various family visits

 ### Hosted 2024

 - Birte for ~ 10 days for PhD graduation
 - Salar for a week when moving back to Gothenburg
 - Natalia for 2 nights (work trip and D&D)
-- Natalia (again) and Eric for new year - two nights
+- Natalia (again) and Erik for new year - two nights
 - Peter for our annual Scandinavian adventure - four nights
 - 6 separate groups of warm showers cyclists for one or two nights each

-Last updated January 2025
+Last updated September 2025

 -------------